 I am thankful for mommy, daddy, my brother and Daniel Tiger.

 Yep.
 That about nailed the things my sweet boy loved and needed more than anything else in the world: his mommy for snuggles, his daddy for safety, his brother for laughter, and Daniel Tiger to teach him, well, pretty much everything.

 I know I’m not alone in seeking a way to encourage my boys to have grateful hearts all year round and not simply when Thanksgiving approaches.
 I’m confident that if I can instill a feeling of gratitude in my kids at these impressionable ages, the more likely they will be inspired to help those who may not be able to help themselves.

 Of course, I want my children to become intelligent young men.
 But if they grow up to be compassionate, grateful and directed by a strong moral compass that encourages them to give back to their community, whenever possible, I will feel like I have succeeded as their mom.

-So many people face daily challenges while simply trying to provide for their families, and as thankful as we may be for what we have, we need these stories to open our children’s eyes to the struggles challenging the community around them and the myriad ways that they can give back.
+So many people face daily challenges while simply trying to provide for their families.
+As thankful as we may be for what we have, these stories open our children’s eyes to the struggles challenging the community around them and the myriad ways they can give back.